Moving to Spain

 You will need a passport if you are travelling to Spain from the UK.
 The UK is not part of the Schengen area – 26 European states who have abolished passports and border control at their mutual borders.

 If you are arriving in Spain from outside of the Schengen area, then you will need a visa and a passport to enter Spain.
-Additional paperwork might also be required but, Britannia Movers International are happy to go through the finer details with you.
+Additional paperwork might also be required but the team at Britannia will be happy to go through the finer details with you.

 Living in Spain

 Mainland Spain is home to incredible cities such as Valencia, Barcelona and Madrid.
-However, how can be forget the cornucopia of Spanish islands that include Ibiza, Majorca, Minorca and the Canaries just off of the west coast of North Africa.
+There are also the cornucopia of Spanish islands that include Ibiza, Majorca, Minorca and the Canaries just off of the west coast of North Africa.

 Spain, despite the stereotypical images that precede it, is incredibly diverse.
 Many people who move to Spain welcome the sun and delicious food readily, as well as a more laid back way of life.